-Finally, the Company informs that two of the aforementioned lawsuitswere claim preclusion and concluded in benefit for the Company.
-The first of these became final on July 19, 2019, assuring to the Company: i) the right to recover undue payments before the proposed action, in the amount of R\$ 122 million, and ii) the right to withdraw the judicial deposits made during the course of this action, which was made on September 16, 2019, in the amount of R\$ 179 million.
-The second became final on December 18, 2019, assuring to the Company: i) the right to recover undue payments made before the filing of the lawsuit, as well as during its processing, in the amount of R\$ 280 million, and ii) the right to withdraw judicial deposits made during the course of this action in the amount of R\$ 187 million.
-The right to recover undue payments was recognized in the line Other operating income in the Statement of Income.
+The Company also informs that four of these lawsuits already have a final and unappealable decision in benefit of the Company.

+The first of these became final on July 19, 2019, assuring to the Company: i) the right to recover undue payments before the proposed action, in the amount of R\$ 122 million (R\$ 79 million net of related expenses), and ii) the right to withdraw the judicial deposits made during the course of this action, which was made on September 16, 2019, in the amount of R\$ 179 million.
+The Company recognized the gain when the decision was final and unappealable, considering for the purposes of calculation the exclusion of the ICMS informed in the invoices, and enabled its credit before the Federal Revenue Service of Brazil, which was granted, having started the offsetting procedures .